Quercus robur: In culture

 In England, the oak has assumed the status of a national emblem.
 This has its origins in the oak tree at Boscobel House, where the future King Charles II hid from his Parliamentarian pursuers in 1650 during the English Civil War; the tree has since been known as the Royal Oak.
-This event was celebrated nationally on 29 May as Oak Apple Day, which is continued to this day in some communities.
+This event was celebrated nationally on 29 May as Oak Apple Day, which continues to this day in some communities.

+Many place names in England include a reference to this tree, including Oakley, Occold and Eyke.
+Copdock, in Suffolk, probably derives from a pollarded oak ("copped oak").
 'The Royal Oak' is the third most popular pub name in Britain (with 541 counted in 2007) and HMS Royal Oak has been the name of eight major Royal Navy warships.
 The naval associations are strengthened by the fact that oak was the main construction material for sailing warships.
-The Royal Navy was often described as "The Wooden Walls of Old England" (a paraphrase of the Delphic Oracle) and the Navy’s official quick march is "Heart of Oak".
-In folklore, the Major Oak is where Robin Hood is purportedly to have taken shelter.
+The Royal Navy was often described as "The Wooden Walls of Old England" (a paraphrase of the Delphic Oracle) and the Navy's official quick march is "Heart of Oak".
+In folklore, the Major Oak is where Robin Hood is purported to have taken shelter.

 Oak leaves (not necessarily of this species) have been depicted on the Croatian 5 lipa coin; on old German Deutsche Mark currency (1 through 10 Pfennigs; the 50 Pfennigs coin showed a woman planting an oak seedling), and now on German-issued euro currency coins (1 through 5 cents); and on British pound coins (1987 and 1992 issues).

+In Northern Ireland, the city of Derry, and the county of Londonderry, is an anglicisation of the Irish Daire or Doire, which translates as 'oak-grove/oak-wood'.